- Employee Benefits

 How Many Hours Must a Part-Time Employee Work To Be Eligible for Company Benefits?

-Federal or state-mandated benefit programs such as workers' compensation may be available to every employee, regardless of hours worked.
-Other benefits, such as FMLA or health insurance, may depend on the average hours worked by the employee.
-Still, other benefits can be based on company policy only.
-The employer is responsible for reviewing and complying with statutory obligations to part-time workers and ensuring non-discriminatory fringe benefit policies for all employees. .
+Federal and state laws mandate certain benefit programs, like workers' compensation, for employees, regardless of hours worked.
+Other benefits, such as FMLA or health insurance, may depend on the average hours an employee works.
+Company policy alone determines other benefits.
+Employers must review and comply with statutory obligations to part-time workers while ensuring non-discriminatory fringe benefit policies for all employees.

 What Is the 1,000-Hour Rule?